GauravPandeyLab/HPC-Ensemble/README.md

+Below, we provide code and instructions for running our heterogeneous ensemble frameworks on Hadoop and traditional high-performance computing platforms, as well as evaluating their computational performance.

 # Run ensemble models on Hadoop

 This code was developed for our local Demeter Hadoop cluster.
 Users are recommended to adapt the code for their own systems.